ServiceNow/Fast-LLM/docs/developers/style-guide.md

 We use the following conventions for imports (other than those enforced by isort):

 * Import standard library and third party modules by module (ex. `import package.module`, not `from package.module import method`).
-This keeps identifier's origin explicit.
+In addition to keeping the code consistent, this keeps identifier's origin explicit so anyone can tell where it came from with just a quick glance at the code.
+This is especially useful for identifiers that with otherwise ambiguous source (ex. `float32` may come from torch, numpy, triton, etc.; Fast-LLM's configuration scheme has many identifiers in common with `dataclasses`, `omegaconf` and `pydantic`)
 * Avoid renaming with `as`, except for some (arbitrarily chosen) common ones: `numpy as np`, `triton.language as tl`.
 * Import first-party modules through specific identifiers (ex. `from fast_llm.module import method`, not `import fast_llm.module`).
-This facilitates the tracking of where those objects are used.
+This keeps Fast-LLM identifiers to a manageable length and makes it easier to track what is used in a given file.
 * Always use absolute imports (ex. no `from .module import method`)
 * Include all explicitly-imported third-party module to `setup.cfg`.
 Only add new requirements if they provide a substantial benefit,